 The Ph.D. study program offers a unique specially tailored program in drug development, delivery, and drug policy.
 All students complete their first year at the Chapel Hill Campus where students will explore career options, after that students will have an option of pursuing which campus to continue their studies.

 The University of Minnesota College of Pharmacy offers numerous different degrees including Doctor of Pharmacy, Master of Science, Doctoral degrees, and several combined degrees.
 As a bonus for students, the University also offers a residency program.
-The Duluth campus has over 100 PharmD students and the Duluth campus has around 50 students per class.
+The Twin Cities campus has around 100 PharmD students per class and the Duluth campus has 40-50 students per class.

 University of California San Francisco